wwwwwwwwwwwwwwwwwww

 import { StyleSheet } from 'react-native'

-import Tamagui from '../tamagui.config'
+// import tamaguiConfig from '../tamagui.config'

 export default class Document extends NextDocument {

-static async getInitialProps({ renderPage }) {
+static async getInitialProps({ renderPage }: DocumentContext) {

 const page = await renderPage()